 To do this the Partnership engages with the people who are supported by its services or may have an interest in them to inform how they can be improved.

-We want to make sure health and social care services reflect the priorities and meet the needs of local communities.
+The Partnership wants to make sure health and social care services reflect the priorities and meet the needs of local communities.
 Involving patients, service users and carers in shaping services also ensures that the Partnership makes the best use of public resources.

 The Partnership is committed to engaging with a wide range of patients, service users, carers and their representatives, community groups and partner and external organisations in the planning and development of services.
 On this webpage you will find more information and further links to other webpages about how the Partnership is doing this and how you can get involved.

-Participation and Engagement Strategy and Action Plan
+Participation and Engagement Strategy

 The Glasgow City Integration Joint Board is required to produce a Participation and Engagement Strategy.
 It sets out the principles and approach that the Partnership will take to engage with individuals, groups and communities in how it plans and develops services.